“Baby new season Jersey Royals, served warm and buttered are exquisite draped in crème fraîche and dolloped with caviar.”

 - gently wash off any soil and scabby skin in luke warm water (for heaven’s sake don’t peel – see below).
 A prep-a-lot would be a perfect tool for doing this quickly and effectively.

-- put them into plenty of cold water (having), and bring to the boil, NOT the other way around**
+- put them into plenty of cold water (having), and bring to the boil, NOT the other way around (again, see the notes below)

 - use lots of salt – this brings out their flavour (Hartley suggests cooking them in seawater if you happen to have any just to hand – or you could use Waitrose sea salt and seaweed).
 They don’t need pepper.